 - Access and read all emails sent to your TTC email account and check other appropriate accounts in your TTC Portal regularly.

 The South Carolina Illegal Immigration Reform Act (S.C.
 Code Ann.
 59-101-430) prohibits those unlawfully in the United States from attending a public institution of higher education in South Carolina and from receiving a public higher education benefit.
 The act requires all public institutions of higher education to verify that all students are lawfully present in the United States.

 If you apply and are unable to enroll during the term/semester you indicated on your application and then decide to enroll in a future semester, you will need to complete an Application Update form within three semesters of applying and submit it to TTC’s Admissions office to re-activate your application to the college.
-If you decide to enroll more than three semesters after submitting an application, you may be required to submit a new admission application.

 Program Admission Requirements